stefanseifert/sling-superimposing/README.md

 * Node type **sling:SuperimposeResource**
  * Alternatively you can create a node with any other node type and use the mixin **sling:Superimpose**
 * Property **sling:superimposeSourcePath**: points to an absolute path - this content is mirrored to the location of the new node
 * (Optional) Property **sling:superimposeRegisterParent**: If set to true, not the new node itself but its parent is used as root node for the superimposed content.
-This is useful if you have no control about the parent node itself (e.g. a cq:Page node in Adobe CQ).
+This is useful if you have no control about the parent node itself (e.g. a cq:Page node in AEM).
-* (Optional) Property **sling:superimposeOverlayable**: If set to true, the content is not only mirrored, but can be overlayed by nodes in the target tree below the superimposing root node.
-Please note that this feature is still experimental.
+* (Optional) Property **sling:superimposeOverlayable**: If set to true, the content is not only mirrored, but can be overlayed by nodes in the target tree below the superimposing root node. _Please note that this feature is still experimental._

 ### Configuration